fssa-batch3/pranaw.murugesan__web_project_2/README.md

         3. Select a course to view its details.
     - Expected Result:
         - The user can view the index page of the selected course.
+### Add/view Course Progress in Profile page (Yet to start)
+- Scenario 1: Successfully add course progress
+    - Steps:
+        1. Log in as a learner.
+        2. Navigate to the course listing page.
+        3. Select a course to view its details.
+        4. Click "Enroll Path" button
+    - Expected Result:
+        - The user can view the course progress level of the selected course in profile page